 where E_p is the energy of the proton in MeV and Y is the neutron yield per mA of incident protons on the lithium target.
-When testing the advantage of different assembly designs at variable proton energies, for a given constant RUFTED, one would ideally prefer the highest possible useful fluence per accelerator power.
+When testing the advantage of different assembly designs at variable proton energies, for a given constant RUFTED, one would ideally prefer the highest possible useful flux per accelerator power.
 Or, for a given constant $\Phi{u/P}$, one would prefer the highest possible RUFTED.

 Each assembly was modeled using MCNP and the parameters RUFTED and $\Phi{u/P}$ were calculated from the neutron flux energy spectrum at the irradiation point, 3 cm from the front of the beam port.
-The dose components of RUFTED were calculated by folding neutron and gamma fluences with ICRU-44 adult (M) average soft tissue kerma factors14 at the irradiation point.
+The dose components of RUFTED were calculated by folding neutron and gamma fluxes with ICRU-46 adult (M) average soft tissue kerma factors14 at the irradiation point.
 As previously described, the entire angle and energy dependent neutron distribution from the Lithium target is used in the MCNP model of the neutron source.
-This was done for different incident proton energies between 2.1 MeV and 2.7 MeV.
+This was done for different incident proton energies between 2.1 MeV and 2.6 MeV.
 For each energy on each assembly design, different moderator thicknesses were modelled to determine the RUFTED and $\Phi{u/P}$ at each proton beam energy as a function of moderator thickness.
 Finally, graphs of RUFTED and $\Phi{u/P}$ vs. moderator thickness were plotted for each proton beam energy.
 Two of these graphs are shown in Fig. 6.
-From these graphs, the exact moderator thickness necessary for a particular parameter value (RUFTED or $\Phi{u/P}$) can be determined, as well as the value of the other parameter.
-A constant value of each parameter can then be taken to determine the effect of proton beam energy on the other parameter.